dragomirdev/DataTachyonPlatform/cicd/README.md

        ![DTP CICD Pipeline](/cicd/images/dtp-cicd-pipeline.png)
 * Data Ingestion using Nifi from the Remote SFTP Folder to landing directory to HDFS.
 * AI/Spark Packages form the Business Layer involving Data Cleansing & Data Preparation Stage.
+* The Features and Model Generation is done by the AI Software Packages.
-* Presentation Layer like  Elasticsearch, Logstash, Kibana.
+* Presentation Layer like  Elasticsearch, Logstash, Kibana  is used to Data Indexing & Data visualisation.